|

 PubMed

-- 2. Vaeroy H, Abrahamsen A, Forre O, Kass E. Treatment of fibromyalgia
+- 2. Vaeroy H, Abrahamsen A, Forre O, Kass E. Fibromyalgia

 (fibrositis syndrome): a parallel double blind trial with carisoprodol,